 Simon Felten

-I am a post-doc currently based at Columbia University, New York.
+I am a researcher in algebraic geometry, currently based at the University of Oxford.
+I have also been at Columbia University, and I did my doctoral studies in Mainz, Germany.
 Most of my work is in logarithmic deformation theory and applications to mirror symmetry.

 The degeneration of the smooth quartic surface